ContinuumRoboticsLab/csc376f23/README.md

     ```
     brew install cmake
     ```
-    * Docker installation-
+    * Docker Desktop installation-

-        Follow instructions [here](https://runnable.com/docker/install-docker-on-macos) to install docker on Mac.
+        - Download .dmg file from [here](https://docs.docker.com/desktop/install/mac-install/) to install docker on Mac.
+        - Once downloaded, double-click the .dmg file
+        - This will lead to a popup menu where you could drag and drop docker application to your applications which would install docker desktop
+        - You could also follow the instructions [here](https://docs.docker.com/desktop/install/mac-install/) for more details

     To verify installation run the commands below and you should not get any error.
     ```
     docker --version
-    docker-machine --version
+    docker machine --version
     docker-compose --version
     ```